Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 Click For Best Price Buy On Amazon

-Ensuring comfortability on walking surfaces is paramount when picking out a medium for your Red Claw Crab tank – sand remains as one of the best options available when caring for this mini crab!
+Ensuring comfortability on walking surfaces is paramount when picking out a medium for your Red Claw Crab tank.
+Sand remains as one of the best options available when caring for this mini crab!

 Decorating the Tank

 When it comes to decorating a tank for Red Claw Crabs, not only is the aesthetic appeal improved, but also an environment that is more natural and stimulating.
 The addition of rocks, driftwood, caves and dense planting can provide hiding places which are extremely important while they go through their molting process.
-Unfortunately, live plants should be avoided as these crabs tend to tear apart or pull out leaves from them.
+Unfortunately, live plants should be avoided as these crabs will tear apart or pull out leaves from them.

 Editor’s Choice